0c33/Agentic-Ai/README.md

 # 🤖 Agentic AI Architect (v0.0.1)

-A closed-loop AI system that takes a raw idea, interviews the user until it fully understands it, iteratively designs and tests an agent prompt, evaluates the output with a structured rating schema, and ships a standalone, runnable Python agent.
+A closed-loop AI system that takes a raw idea, interviews the user until it fully understands it, iteratively designs and prompt-tests an agent, generates standalone Python code, evaluates it via real subprocess execution, and ships an approved, runnable agent file.

-> **Status:** Alpha.
-Core loop is complete and functional.
-Not production-hardened.
+> **Status:** Developer alpha.
+Requires manual setup.
+Not consumer-ready.

 ---